 ConfigMgrSetup.log

-When using the tool to connect and download updates, a log file will generate on the root of the system drive called ConfigMgrSetup.log.
-This log file will provide more detailed information, such as what files are downloaded and extracted and if the hash checks are successful.
+When using the tool to connect and download updates, a log file called ConfigMgrSetup.log will be generated on the root of the system drive.
+This log file will provide more detailed information, such as what files are downloaded and extracted and whether the hash checks are successful.

 In-Console Update